David Poe Jr.

 David Poe Jr. (July 18, 1784 – December 11, 1811 [speculative]) was an American actor and the father of Edgar Allan Poe.

 Biography

 Poe was born in Baltimore, Maryland.
-His father, David Poe Sr., had emigrated from the townland of Dring in Kildallan parish, County Cavan, Ireland to America around the year 1750, and was well known for his patriotic self-sacrifice as a quartermaster during the American Revolution, paying for supplies out of his own pocket, including $500 for clothing for the troops.
+His father, David Poe Sr., had emigrated from Dring in Kildallan parish, County Cavan, Ireland, to the United States around the year 1750, and was well known for his patriotic self-sacrifice as a quartermaster during the American Revolution, paying for supplies out of his own pocket, including $500 for clothing for the troops.
 Poe Sr.'s commitment had earned the respect and friendship of the Marquis de Lafayette and the honorary title of 'General'.
 The younger David Poe, on the other hand, defied his family's wishes to become a lawyer and became an actor instead.